 Why does Spectrum support a digital education grant program?

 Too many U.S. families still do not have broadband at home.
 Spectrum is committed to supporting organizations that educate community members on the benefits of broadband.

 How do I determine if my organization is in a Spectrum market?

-Visit spectrum.com/digitaled to determine if your organization is in a Spectrum market.
+Visit www.spectrum.com/cp/digitaled to determine if your organization is in a Spectrum market.

 When is the deadline to submit my organization’s application?

 When will I be notified if my organization is selected to receive funding?

-Winners of the 2020 Spectrum Digital Education grant will be notified in August 2020.
+Winners of the 2021 Spectrum Digital Education Grant will be notified in August 2021.

 How will I know if Spectrum has received my application?